Why do we need this? So we can get in touch and help find you nursing homes for your needs. Home Care subsidies – what’s available?

 Need some extra help at home?
 The government provides subsidised funding for a variety of conditions.
 Your GP can also help you to access several Home Care supplements.

-You may be able to access a variety of Home Care supplements in addition to your current Home Care services.
+You may be able to access a variety of Support at Home supplements in addition to your current in-home care services.

 1. Dementia and cognition supplement

-Those whose cognition is moderately or severely impacted by dementia (or other conditions), may be eligible for an additional 11.5% of their current home care funds.
-Eligibility for this supplement is determined by a score of 10 or higher on the Psychogeriatric Assessment Scale (PAS).
-Information about how to complete the assessment can be found in the Psychogeriatric Assessment Scale User Guide.
+Those whose cognition is moderately or severely affected by dementia (or a related condition) may be eligible for an additional 11.5 percent of their current Support at Home funding.
+Eligibility is determined by a score of 10 or higher on the Psychogeriatric Assessment Scale (PAS).
+Details about this process can be found in the Psychogeriatric Assessment Scale User Guide.

 For further information and details about how to apply, click here.